Beau chocolat chaud au sirop d'érable au cafe

 • Dark or white chocolate shavings

-Can hot chocolate be prepared in advance?
+Can we prepare hot chocolate in advance ?

-For an ultra-indulgent version, you can:
+For an ultra-gourmet version, you can:

-• Incorporate spices such as cinnamon or nutmeg.
+• Incorporate spices like cinnamon or nutmeg.

-Gaelle, store & marketing manager
+Gaelle, store manager & marketing

 Leave a comment